-My go-to colour is always white.
-It brightens any room and is easy to update with accessories.
-For these projects I chose Benjamin Moore Linen White paint in satin.
+My go-to colour is white, its timeless, brightens any room easy to update with accessories.
+For our bedroom I finished everything in Benjamin Moore Linen White paint in satin a satin finish.

 80, 120, 220, and 2000 grit sandpaper

 Start by thoroughly sanding your wood surface.
 Start with 80, then 120, and finally 220 sanding paper.
-On new lumber you can start with an electric sander when refinishing all the sanding should be by hand.
+On new lumber its fine to work using an electric sander.

 Once the wood is sanded, apply a coat of primer, then lightly hand sand with first 120 and then 220 grit sandpaper the dust off with a soft cloth.